 Prerequisite: PSY 1030.
 Theoretical systems, experiments and prominent figures in the development of modern psychology.
-Students enrolled in the 5000level course will be required to complete additional work as stated in the syllabus.
+Students enrolled in the 5000-level course will be required to complete additional work as stated in the syllabus.

 PSY (NURS, SOC) 4810 (5810).
 Concepts of Gerontology.
 Lec.
 3. Credit 3.

 Prerequisite: PSY 2130 or PSY 3300 or SOC 1010.
 Physical and psychosocial aging processes.
-Issues in
+Issues in the care of the senior adult.

 PSY 4903 (5903).
 Special Topics.
 Credit 3.

 Prerequisite: Junior standing.
 Concentration on a special topic in psychology.
 Course may be repeated if topic is different.
 Students enrolled in the 5000-level course will be required to complete additional work as stated in the syllabus.

 PSY 4913 (5913).
 Special Topics.
 Credit 3.

 Prerequisite: Junior standing.
 Concentration on a special topic in psychology.
 Course may be repeated if topic is different.
 Students enrolled in the 5000-level course will be required to complete additional work as stated in the syllabus.